NavyaZaveri/jumpDB/index.md

 #### Design & Implementation

-Th design philoshopy is essentially a simplified version of levelDB.
+Th design philosophy is essentially a simplified version of levelDB.

 Every write is initially inserted into an in-memory data structure (typically called "memtable) -- in this case,  red-black tree.